 I told her my prior background in producing albums with Dee Dee Ramone, The Alarm, The Call and working at the talent agency, ICM.
 I had a good sense in spotting new talent.

-Many moons ago, I befriended the late and legendary A&R executive, Don Grierson, who told me one his biggest challenges was getting artists to record songs they didn’t write, but it can also lead to their biggest hits.
+Many moons ago, I befriended the legendary A&R executive, Don Grierson, who told me one his biggest challenges was getting artists to record songs they didn’t write, but it can also lead to their biggest hits.

 In 2008, saying you’re going to use “social media” to market music (or anything else) was a crazy new idea – the next frontier that had yet to be explored.
-And recording with new musicians is always risky – there are personality and timing issues and it takes time and money to rent good recording studios.
+Recording with new musicians is always risky – there are personality and timing issues and it takes time and money to rent good recording studios.

 I pitched Kacey about five song choices to her including “Yellow” by Coldplay.
 She was to choose two (2) of my suggestions to record in the studio – she chose “See You Again” (Hannah Montana) and “Apologize” (OneRepublic), which reflected her interest in pop music.